tychay/wm-ubuntu-dev/README.md

 - Hit the + on Parallels Virtual Machines (or File > New…)
 - Double-click Install Windows or another OS from DVD or image File (highlight Install Windows… and click Continue)
 - Locate iso in /Downloads from drop down.
-- Paralells will auto-detect OS.
+- Parallels will auto-detect OS.
 (If it fails, select "Ubuntu Linux" list or use Other Linux Kernel (2.6))
 - Name it (I used "Ubuntu-11.10-server-amd64 Vanilla") and click "Install"
 - Go through the (install ubuntu above)